Daniel B. Hess

 Ph.D. (urban planning), University of California, Los Angeles

-Dr. Hess’ teaching portfolio includes both required and elective courses in the undergraduate and graduate curriculums; many of his courses focus on planning practice and its relationship to the built environments of cities and regions.
-Dr. Hess teaches Evolution of Urban Structure, a core course that examines the history of cities and the history of planning, and Transportation, Land Use, and Urban Form, a course examining the complex relationship between the built form of our cities and their transportation systems.
+Hess’s teaching portfolio includes both required and elective courses in the undergraduate and graduate curriculua; many of his courses focus on planning practice and its relationship to the built environments of cities and regions.
+Hess teaches Evolution of Urban Structure, a core course that examines the history of cities and the history of planning, and Transportation, Land Use, and Urban Form, a course examining the complex relationship between the built form of our cities and their transportation systems.
 In the undergraduate curriculum, he teaches Visions of the City, which exposes students to various viewpoints on urban and environmental topics.
+Hess has also taught eight study abroad courses, bringing UB graduate and undergraduate students to England, Estonia, Latvia, and Russia.

-- “Effects of Public Perception on Urban Planning: Evolution of an Inclusive Planning System During Crises in Latvia” (with Māra Liepa-Zemeša). (forthcoming).
+- “Effects of Public Perception on Urban Planning: Evolution of an Inclusive Planning System During Crises in Latvia” (with Māra Liepa-Zemeša).
+(2016).
 Town Planning Review.
+Vol. 87.
+No. 1.

-- “Gay Ghettoes Growing Gray: Transformation of Gay Urban Districts Across North America” (with Alex Bitterman). (forthcoming).
+- “Gay Ghettoes Growing Gray: Transformation of Gay Urban Districts Across North America Reflects Generational Change” (with Alex Bitterman).
+(2016).
 Journal of American Culture.
+Vol. 39.
+No. 1.

 - “Preferences Towards Neighbor Ethnicity and Affluence: Evidence from an Inherited Dual Ethnic Context in Post-Soviet Tartu, Estonia” (with Kadri Leetmaa and Tiit Tammaru).
 (2015).
 Annals of the Association of American Geographers.
 Vol. 105.
 No. 1